-Mineral fibres: Crystal chemistry, chemical-physical properties, biological interaction and toxicity
+Mineral fibres: Crystal chemistry, chemical-physical properties. biological interaction and toxicity (A.F.
+Gualtieri, editor)

 Chapter 1.
 Introduction